liquidiert/lean-pactheman-client/cSharp/README.md

 Also the default behavior is trying to join a session, in which case the client asks for a SessionId.
 This can be changed via the `--host` flag.

 ## Use it
-To start the lean client either:
+To start the client either:
 - execute `dotnet run --playername {your name}`; if you directly use the source
 - or execute the *prebuilt binary* with `--playername {your name}` as argument